Mirkes/SupervisedPCA/README.md

 # SupervisedPCA
-Classification supervised PCA in accordance with Yehuda Koren and Liran Carmel
+Classification supervised PCA inspired by Yehuda Koren and Liran Carmel.

 Yehuda Koren and Liran Carmel introduced supervised PCA for classification problem in their paper